deepchar/data-archived/README.md

 ## deepchar - Data extraction and translit generation

-Prupose of repository is provide tool to download distinct articles from wikipedia with additional flexible functionality: convert extracted text into character level representation or/and generate transliteration.
+Prupose of repository is provide tool to download distinct articles from wikipedia, with additional flexible functionality: convert extracted text into character level representation or/and generate transliteration.

 # Table of Contents
  - [Requirements](#requirements)